PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Analysis and Discussions

+To assess and interpret errors made by different models in different language settings, we conducted an error analysis by comparing system outputs with references.
+We establish error categories and invite human annotators to label the errors in outputs, with setup and explanations of error categories detailed in Appendix~\ref{appendix:error_analysis}.
+We randomly sample 50 test outputs from all models that deal with monolingual \texttt{en}, \texttt{hi}, \texttt{te}, as well as \texttt{en}$\leftrightarrow$\texttt{hi} cross-lingual summarization.
+Annotation outcome is presented in Table~\ref{tab:error_stats}.

+In monolingual cases, the prevalent error is omission for both IndicBART and mBART models.
+Conversely, we have different discoveries in cross-lingual models.
+Dedicated cross-lingual models for a single language pair usually make factuality and omission mistakes.
+Regarding multilingual systems, IndicBART suffers from language mismatch badly, whereas mBART is associated with factuality, omission and redundancy.
+Approximately 53\% monolingual summaries and 30\% cross-lingual summaries are considered to be correct.
+Although decent automatic scores were seen previously, manual inspection suggests that there is ample room for model improvement on our dataset.

-\subsubsection{Languages and PLMs}
+\subsection{Languages and PLMs}

-\textbf{Resource availability.} In comparison with Indian languages, we see superior summarization scores for English in the monolingual case, probably due to a larger training size.
-Multilingual models, too, tend to perform better for languages that have more monolingual data on the target side, for instance, \texttt{en}, \texttt{hi}, and \texttt{gu}.
+\paragraph{Resource availability.} In comparison with Indian languages, we see superior summarization scores for English in the monolingual case, probably due to a larger training size.
+Multilingual models, too, performed better for languages that have more monolingual data on the target side, for instance, \texttt{en}, \texttt{hi}, and \texttt{gu}.

-\textbf{Unseen.} Despite that Manipuri is not seen during the pre-training of both PLMs, it has results close to other languages in monolingual summarization, as well as with multilingual mBART.
+\paragraph{Unseen language.} Even though Manipuri was not seen during the pre-training of either PLM, it has results close to other languages in monolingual summarization, as well as with multilingual mBART.
+We hypothesize that this is because the language is written in Bengali script as introduced earlier.

-\textbf{Language family.} In agreement with previous work \cite{hasan-etal-2021-xl}, both IndicBART and mBART work better for Indo-Aryan languages compared to other families.
+\paragraph{Language family.} In agreement with previous work \cite{hasan-etal-2021-xl}, both IndicBART and mBART work better for Indo-Aryan languages compared to other families.

-\textbf{IndicBART versus mBART.} In monolingual and cross-lingual settings, IndicBART is only slightly behind mBART, being only one-third of the size of mBART.
+\paragraph{IndicBART versus mBART.} In monolingual and cross-lingual settings, IndicBART is only slightly behind mBART, being only one-third of the size of mBART.
 However, for multilingual summarization, mBART is clearly preferred in our context.

 \FloatBarrier